Program Scenario: Surface drip irrigation · N₂O emission reduction · SOC sequestration credited · Sugar beet compatible

 Step 6 — Scenario Comparison

-Scenario A (Surface Drip + N₂O only) and Scenario B (SDI + N₂O + SOC) are compared side-by-side.
-Differences arise from criterion weights — tillage willingness weighted ~2× higher in B (adoption is a structural commitment).
-Robust basins appearing in top tiers of both scenarios are the strongest program candidates.
+Three scenarios compared side-by-side: A (drip + N₂O + SOC), B (drip + N₂O only), C (SDI + N₂O + SOC).
+Key differences arise from criterion weights — SOC weight rises from B→A→C; tillage willingness weighted ~2× higher in C (structural commitment).
+Basins appearing in top tiers across all three scenarios are the strongest program candidates.

-• Drip tape installed seasonally, removed before harvest/tillage
+• Surface drip tape installed seasonally, removed before harvest/tillage

 • Compatible with all row crops incl. sugar beet